 DISCUSSION

-To our knowledge this is the first study to specifically recruit young Aboriginal Australians who use illicit drugs and report their healthcare preferences.
-The study also provides insights into how to refine recruitment and research methods to gather data from young people.
+This is the first study to recruit young Aboriginal Australians who use illicit drugs and report their healthcare preferences.
+The study provides insights into how to refine recruitment and research methods to gather data from young people.
 Despite the challenges, a group of young Aboriginal people were successfully recruited for the ACASI survey, of whom two-thirds reported illicit drug use in the last 12 months – twice that of the national prevalence in Aboriginal Australians aged 15-24 years [4].
 Consistent with other surveys, cannabis was the most commonly used illicit drug, and those who reported drinking any alcohol tended to consume at a risky level [32].

 Reported concerns

-The health of family and friends was a priority for these young people, which is consistent with the increased burden of premature death and disease in Aboriginal Australians [3].
+The health of family and friends was a priority for these young people.
 Worries about ‘life and your future’ were prominent.
 While this reflects the relative social disadvantage of participants, this response also suggests these young people are actively considering the future.

 Sources of advice and health service use

 Both focus group and survey participants saw family or friends as a source of support about health worries.
 This is consistent with other studies of young Australians, both Aboriginal and non-Aboriginal [8, 9, 11].
-Survey participants most commonly preferred Aboriginal health services or youth services, which were also referred to favourably by focus group and interview participants.
+Survey participants largely preferred Aboriginal health services or youth services, which were also referred to favourably by focus group and interview participants.
 The flexibility of a youth service where young people could attend and speak with a health worker on their own terms was favourably discussed in the focus group, and has been previously reported by young Aboriginal people [14].

 Barriers to health service use